-Companies, such as Hers, Hey Doctor, Nurx, Pandia Health, Pill Club, PillPack, Planned Parenthood Direct, PRJKT RUBY, Simple Health, and Twentyeight Health, vary slightly in what methods and brands they offer.
+Companies, such as Hers, Hey Doctor, Nurx, Pandia Health, Favor, PillPack, Planned Parenthood Direct, PRJKT RUBY, Simple Health, and Twentyeight Health, vary slightly in what methods and brands they offer.
 And depending on where people live, the requirements are slightly different.
 Refer patients to Bedsider’s How To Get It guide to find the most up-to-date information on the telehealth and delivery options available in their area.

 Do I need a physical exam or a pap smear before starting birth control?